Master of Science in Counseling

 Once admitted to the program, students may petition the department’s program coordinator and chair for up to 12 units of appropriate post-baccalaureate degree work taken in other institutions within seven years from the date students plan to graduate.
 Courses taken for another degree or credential may not be counted toward the master’s degree.
 Courses taken at other institutions after admission to the graduate program may not be counted toward the master’s degree.
 Refer to Graduate Admissions and Graduate Studies, Transfer Credit from Other Institutions for more information.

 It may be possible to complete the M.S. program either as a full-time student or as a part-time student.
-Students must, however, expect that their personal and work schedules will need to be sufficiently flexible to accommodate fieldwork requirements and department class schedules (must be able to take daytime, late afternoon, and evening classes at various times in the program).
+Students must, however, expect that their personal and work schedules will need to be flexible to accommodate fieldwork requirements and department class schedules (must be able to take in daytime, late afternoon, and evening classes at various times in the program).
+The program is an in-person program.

 Admission to Program